These 3 credit cards have unique bonus categories that change with your spending habits

 Think of that!
 Over 2.62% back on all purchases.
 That’s really great — no other card offers that kind of return.

 Caveats: This card’s bonus potential is quite average — even sub-par, compared to other travel credit cards — if you don’t take advantage of the Bank of America tiered bonus.
-For example, the no-annual-fee Chase Freedom Unlimited® earns a flat 1.5% back on all purchases (1.5x Chase points).
+For example, the no-annual-fee Chase Freedom Unlimited® earns a flat 1.5% back on everyday purchases (1.5x Chase points).
 But you can transfer those to a card like the Chase Sapphire Preferred® Card, where they’re worth (by our estimate) 1.7 cents each.

 Annual fee: $95